Chocolate Date Balls

 - 1 1/2 cups pitted medjool dates

 - 1 cup walnuts (plus optionally an extra 1/2 cup crushed walnuts for rolling)

 - 1/4 cup cocoa powder

 - Blend all the ingredients together in a food processor until it forms a dough.

 - Use your hands to roll the dough into 12-15 even balls.

 - Roll the balls in the crushed walnuts if desired.

 - Store in an airtight container in the fridge.

-The fresher the Medjool dates the better they will work for making energy balls.
+The fresher the Medjool dates the better they will work for making date balls.